-Crunchy celery, sweet apples, and toasted walnuts are tossed with mayonnaise and tossed with warming flavors like radish, cinnamon, black pepper and nutmeg for a fun twist on Waldorf salad.
+Crunchy celery, sweet apples, and toasted walnuts are tossed with mayonnaise and mixed with warming flavors like radish, cinnamon, black pepper and nutmeg for a delicious, crunchy and creamy Apple Salad.
 If you are looking for a yummy side to accompany your holiday meal, look no further than this yummy Apple Salad recipe!

 I, for one, am a huge fan of just about any type of apples.
 They’re beautiful to look at, crisp to bite into and a perfect balance of sweet and tart.
 They are nature’s treat!